-33 Method(s) used to value closing inventory: a Cost b Lower of cost or market c Other (attach ex planation) 34 Was there any change in determining quantities, costs, or valuations between opening and closing inventory?
-If "Yes," attach explanation . 🗌 Yes 🗌 No 35 Inventory at beginning of year.
-If different from last year's closing inventory, attach explanation 35 36 Purchases less cost of items withdrawn for personal use 37 Cost of labor.
-Do not include any amounts paid to yourself 38 Materials and supplies 39 Other costs 40 Add lines 35 through 39 41 Inventory at end of year 42 Part Cost of goods sold.
+Schedule C (Form 1040) 2024 Page 2 Cost of Goods Sold (see instructions) Part III 33 Method(s) used to a Cost b Lower of cost or market c Other (attach explanation) value closing inventory: Was there any change in determining quantities, costs, or valuations between opening and closing inventory?
+34 ☐ Yes ☐ No 35 Inventory at beginning of year.
+If different from last year's closing inventory, attach explanation . . .
+36 Purchases less cost of items withdrawn for personal use 36 37 Cost of labor.
+Do not include any amounts paid to yourself 37 38 Materials and supplies .
+38 39 39 40 41 41 Cost of goods sold.
 Subtract line 41 from line 40.
-Enter the result here and on line 4 43 When did you place your vehicle in service for business purposes? (month/day/year) 07 / 15 / 2013 44 Of the total number of miles you drove your vehicle during 2023, enter the number of miles you used your vehicle) for: а Business 883 b Commuting (see instructions) 0 c Other 7,498 45 Was your vehicle available for personal use during off-duty hours? 🗸 Yes 🗌 No 46 Do you (or your spouse) have another vehicle available for personal use? 🗹 Yes 🗌 No 47a Do you have evidence to support your deduction? 🗹 Yes 🗌 No b Part If "Yes," is the evidence written?
+Enter the result here and on line 4 Part IV Information on Your Vehicle.
+Complete this part only if you are claiming car or truck expenses on line 9 and are not required to file Form 4562 for this business.
+See the instructions for line 13 to find out if you must file Form 4562.
+43 When did you place your vehicle in service for business purposes? (month/day/year) 07 / 15 / 2013 Of the total number of miles you drove your vehicle during 2024, enter the number of miles you used your vehicle for: Business 375 b Commuting (see instructions) 0 c Other 7,506 а Was your vehicle available for personal use during off-duty hours? ☐ No 45 ☐ No 46 Do you (or your spouse) have another vehicle available for personal use?. . . ☐ No Do you have evidence to support your deduction? b If "Yes," is the evidence written?
 Other Expenses.
-List below business expenses not included on lines 8-26, line 27b, Marria ge and family booklets 65 48 Total other expenses.
-Enter here and on line 27a 48 65
+List below business expenses not included on lines 8-26, line 27b, or line 30.
+Marriage and family booklets 65 Total other expenses.
+Enter here and on line 27a .
+48 48